Open-EO/openeo.org/about.md

 complicated to analyse them.
 The solution to this is to store these data in the cloud, on compute back-ends, process them there, and browse the results or download resulting figures or numbers.
 But how do we do that?

-The aim of openEO is to develop an open API to connect various clients to big Earth observation cloud back-ends in a simple and unified way.
+The aim of openEO is to develop an open API to connect R, python, javascript and other clients to big Earth observation cloud back-ends in a simple and unified way.

 With such an API,
 * each client can work with every back-end, and